Country summary

 The “Critically Insufficient” rating indicates that Indonesia’s climate policies and action reflect minimal action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.

-The JETP enhances ambition beyond national plans but still fails to put Indonesia on a Paris-compatible decarbonisation pathway To be 1.5°C compatible, Indonesia needs to generate renewables at least 55% and up to 80% by 2030, for which Indonesia will need significant financial support to reach these levels.
+The JETP enhances ambition beyond national plans, but still fails to put Indonesia on a Paris-compatible decarbonisation pathway.
+To be 1.5°C compatible, Indonesia needs to generate at least 55% of its power from renewables and up to 80% by 2030, for which Indonesia will need significant financial support to reach these levels.

-Indonesia’s ETS and the forthcoming carbon tax are promising developments that can help drive Indonesia’s energy transition if implemented well.
-The Indonesia Carbon Exchange (IDXCarbon) was officially launched in 2023, which will support the expansion of Indonesia’s ETS to 99 coal plants in 2024.
+Indonesia’s ETS and the forthcoming carbon tax are promising developments that can help drive its energy transition if implemented well.
+The Indonesia Carbon Exchange (IDXCarbon) was officially launched in 2023, supporting the expansion of Indonesia’s ETS to cover 99 coal plants in 2023, and up to 146 coal plants in the first quarter of 2024.

-There have been some improvements to the regulatory environment for renewables (reform of tariff structure in Regulation 112/2022) but policies to support low-carbon development in Indonesia need adjusting to realise their full mitigation potential and to see the global drop in prices for RE technologies reflected in the generation costs in Indonesia (local content requirements, contract terms, and coal price cap).
+There have been some improvements to the regulatory environment for renewables (reform of tariff structure in Presidential Regulation No. 112 of 2022) but policies to support low-carbon development in Indonesia need strengthening to realise their full mitigation potential and to see the global drop in prices for renewable technologies reflected in generation costs (local content requirements, contract terms, and coal price cap).

 The full policies and action analysis can be found here.